serowri/sqeleton/README.md

 Sqeleton is a quantum circuit simulator and not for practical use simulator.

-Sqeleton has minimum functions such as QuantumState(state vector), QuantumCircuit(1q-gate(pauli,Rotation pauli,H,T) and 2q-gate(CNOT)).
+Sqeleton has minimum functions such as QuantumState(state vector), QuantumCircuit(1q-gate(pauli,Rotation pauli,H,S,T) and 2q-gate(CNOT)).

 See [documentation](https://serowri.github.io/sqeleton/)